 Rob Everson, Community Representative, Comox Valley

-K’ómoks First Nations Chief Rob Everson is a long-standing supporter and alumnus of NIC.
+Former K’ómoks First Nations Chief Rob Everson is a long-standing supporter and alumnus of NIC.
 He graduated from NIC in 2002 with a Computer Sciences diploma and Computer Information Systems certificate.
 In addition, all three of his children studied at NIC.
-In May 2015, Chief Everson and the K’ómoks First Nation hosted NIC and representatives of 35 First Nations from Vancouver Island and the BC Central Coast at the K’ómoks Big House to sign a ground-breaking Indigenous Education protocol, which was recognized nationally in Maclean’s Magazine.
-In his role as chief, Everson sits on the Kumugwe Cultural Society executive and is one of six Kwakwaka’wakw First Nations leaders on the Nanwakolas Council, which works with provincial and federal governments to support land use, marine planning and regional economic development issues.
+In May 2015, then chief Everson and the K’ómoks First Nation hosted NIC and representatives of 35 First Nations from Vancouver Island and the BC Central Coast at the K’ómoks Big House to sign a ground-breaking Indigenous Education protocol, which was recognized nationally in Maclean’s Magazine.
+Everson also sits on the executive of the Kumugwe Cultural Society, which preserves, promotes and advocates for cultural activities of the K’ómoks people.

 Roy Grant, Community Representative, Campbell River